-But if I had to pick the best card, the Chase Freedom® Visa (which I’ve used for several years) would likely be my choice.
+But if I had to pick the best card, the Chase Freedom® - $200 Bonus Cash Back (which I’ve used for several years) would likely be my choice.
 And the card has gone through some substantial changes lately.
 Chase use to offer a number of versions of the card.
 Recently, however, it simplified the card to one version.
 The reason I like the card as the best overall option is that both its cash back rewards and 0% introductory rate are excellent, a combination that is hard to find in a single card.
 And it has no annual fee.

 Here are the card’s benefits in a nutshell:

 - For a limited time, earn a $200 bonus after you make $500 in purchases in your first 3 months from account opening